Expansion of the Dental Workforce – Frequently Asked Questions

 Dental care is the greatest unmet health need among children.
 More than 16 million U.S. children go each year without seeing a dentist.
 A number of factors are associated with increased difficulty in receiving care, including location, family income and insurance, race and ethnicity and age.
 The nationwide shortage and maldistribution of dentists, as well as low Medicaid reimbursement rates, fuel the problem of accessing routine care.

 Expanding the current dental workforce is one component of a larger effort to help states find cost-effective policies to ensure that underserved Americans receive timely and quality dental care.
-The Pew Children’s Dental Campaign supports state efforts to expand the dental team to serve children who lack access to care.
-This FAQ addresses key questions about expanding the oral health care workforce.
+Pew supports state efforts to expand the dental team to serve children who lack access to care.
+This FAQ from the children's dental policy project addresses key questions about expanding the oral health care workforce.

 Q: I thought everyone had a dentist.
 Who isn’t receiving care?